 \subsection{Performance of KAF in Function Approximation and Differential Equation Solving Tasks}

-To comprehensively validate the capability of KAF in complex function approximation and PDE solving\cite{phy}, we have carefully designed experiments covering a wide range of complexities, dimensions, and degrees of nonlinearity.
-First, we constructed eight function approximation tasks to evaluate KAF's performance in capturing complex nonlinear relationships.
-Second, we selected four PDE-solving problems involving multiple physical parameters to assess their applicability in scientific computing.
-Various hyperparameter configurations were employed in the experiments to ensure the reliability and generalization ability of the results.
+To comprehensively validate the capability of KAF in complex function approximation and PDE solving \citep{phy}, we design experiments that cover a wide range of complexities, dimensions, and degrees of nonlinearity.
+Specifically, we consider eight function approximation tasks to evaluate KAF's ability to capture complex nonlinear relationships, and four PDE-solving problems involving multiple physical parameters to assess its applicability to scientific computing.
+We use various hyperparameter configurations to evaluate the reliability and generalization ability of the results.